mcdulltii/Resume/resume.md

 <https://xtraining.kaspersky.com/courses/reverse-engineering-101>

-- Gain the initial knowledge needed for malware analysis
+- Gain the initial knowledge needed for malware analysis.
-- Analyze executables generated by different compilers to be more familiar with "esoteric" executables
+- Analyze executables generated by different compilers to be more familiar with "esoteric" executables.

 ## Education

 ### <span>Singapore Institute of Technology and University of Glasgow</span> <span>2022 -- Present</span>

  - Undergraduate in Computing Science.
- - Actively seeking out connections and job opportunities to broaden my horizon
+ - Actively seeking out connections and job opportunities to broaden my horizon.

 ### <span>Singapore Institute of Technology</span> <span>2019 -- 2022</span>

  - Undergraduate in Information Security, as part of the Work-Study programme in the Cyber NSF Scheme.
  - Building on my computing knowledge in the varying fields of computer science, such as Information Security and Interactive Simulation.
  - Delved into the niche topics within computer science as part of Capture-The-Flag (CTF) teams both locally and overseas.
-Some of the niche topics that I have explored are the makings of malware and reverse engineering,
+Some of the niche topics that I have explored are the makings of malware and reverse engineering.

 ### <span>Anglo-Chinese Junior College</span> <span>2017 -- 2018</span>